nuejs/nue/packages/www/docs/css-development.md

     └── ...
 ```

 Files are loaded automatically based on location.
 The `global.css` applies everywhere.
 The `blog.css` only applies to pages in the blog directory.
-No imports, no bundling - just files where you need them.
+No imports, no bundling.
+Just files where you need them.

 ## Larger projects